MetaMask/metamask-extension/test/e2e/webdriver/README.md

 ## Driver key features:

 - Locator strategy that utilizes the buildLocator function, supporting inline locators as an alternative to the traditional use of Selenium's By abstraction.
-- The finding element calls the wrapElementWithAPI method which mirrors the Playwright API, facilitating tool migration.
+- The finding element calls the wrapElementWithAPI function which mirrors the Playwright API, facilitating tool migration.
-- A comprehensive suite of methods for element, interacting with them, and performing actions using keyboard and mouse.
+- A comprehensive suite of functions for element, interacting with them, and performing actions using keyboard and mouse.
 - Appropriate waiting strategies for elements to appear within a time period or condition is met.
 - Management of browser windows, tabs, alerts, and frames with appropriate navigation, switching, and closing capabilities.
 - Validation of the application with assertion statements to check expected values and conditions.